Web Designer Resume Templates and Examples in 2023

 Performed Supported

-How do you align your resume with a job description?+
+How do you align your resume with a job description?-

 According to the Bureau of Labor Statistics, the average annual salary for web designers was $79,890 in 2021.
 This industry is expected to grow by 23% over the next decade, resulting in over 21,800 new jobs each year.
 Despite this promising outlook, you’ll face no shortage of competition when applying for the most lucrative positions.
-To maximize your chances of landing the interview, you’ll want to align your resume with the job description carefully.
+To maximize your chances of landing the interview, align your resume with the job description carefully.

-What is the best web designer resume format?+
+What is the best web designer resume format?-

 The best resume format for web designers is reverse chronological.
 This allows you to place your most recent career achievements and experience at the top of your document.
 While you could incorporate a key accomplishments section below your profile, this approach has some downsides.
 Although your most compelling achievements will be closer to the top, it makes it difficult for the hiring manager to understand the context.
 For this reason, placing your career achievements directly with the job they correspond to is the more effective approach in most instances.

-Expert Advice: Include a cover letter with your resume
+Include a cover letter with your resume